12 Best Places for Cross-Country Skiing in New Hampshire, 2023

 Trail descriptions are thorough and clearly designated by experience level, from flat, open valley trails to some that include black-diamond downhill runs.
 Dogs are welcome throughout the trail system.

 Guided naturalist tours on weekends explore the habitat and identify tracks of winter wildlife.
 Lessons and ski equipment rentals are available, and the cozy warming hut serves homemade soups and breads.
+After a day's skiing, relax in front of the fireplace at the nearby The Bernerhof Inn.

 Address: Rte.
 303, Bartlett, New Hampshire